Environmental, Natural Resources, and Energy Law

 Food for Thought: The Impact of Food Choices in a Changing Climate

-This informative program will address a variety of cutting-edge and important law and policy issues relating to the connection between food production and consumption and energy use and climate impacts.
+This informative program will address a variety of cutting-edge and important law and policy issues relating to the connection between food production and energy use and climate impacts.
+Panelists will address these issues as they relate to the various sectors of our food chain and offer perspectives on potential innovative approaches.

-Elizabeth Kirk, Professor of Global Governance & Ecological Justice, University of Lincoln, UK:
+Keynote: Elizabeth Kirk, Professor of Global Governance & Ecological Justice, University of Lincoln, United Kingdom

-George Kimbrell, Legal Director, Center for Food Safety, and Adjunct Professor of Law, Lewis & Clark Law School:
+George Kimbrell, Symposium Co-Planner, Legal Director, Center for Food Safety, and Adjunct Professor of Law, Lewis & Clark Law School, Portland, Oregon

 The Environmental and Health Costs of Pesticide Use in Industrialized Agriculture in the US: a review of current law, the importance of the recent NFFC v.
 EPA case on dicamba and suggestions for improvement.

-Lori Ann Burd, Environmental Health Program Director, Senior Attorney, Center for Biological Diversity:
+Lori Ann Burd, Environmental Health Director and Senior Attorney, Center for Biological Diversity, Portland, Oregon:

 The Climate Impacts of Industrial Monoculture Crop Systems

-Dr. Meredith Niles, Assistant Professor, Department of Nutrition and Food Sciences, University of Vermont:
+Dr. Meredith Niles, Assistant Professor, Department of Nutrition and Food Sciences, University of Vermont, Burlington, Vermont:

 New Coalitions and Approaches: discussion of ways farmers can and are working to reduce emissions, including an overview of the recently formed Food and Agriculture Climate Alliance